u6530822/ME-CFS-Project/README.md

 Consequence: Moderate
 Priority: high
 Solutions: Obtain main stakeholder’s agreement on the possible removal of feature
+#### New record types to be considered apart from existing printed document samples
+Likelihood: Certain
+Consequence: Major
+Priority: high
+Solutions: Obtain main stakeholder’s agreement on working on these records in a future implementation

 ### Ethical Risk
 #### Data security breach